ritvik-garg/Web-Scraping/README.md

 Thus we add characters to the link, to get onto next-level.

-We generate links and then check whether the given link or url is valid or not.
+We generate links and then check whether the given link or url is valid or not(Exception Handling is performed to

 If the url is active, then we need to see whether the given webpage contains the required data in the form of 'City', 'Latitude', etc. or the links leading to next level.